Volume 3 - Growth and Consequences - The Life and Adventures of Sir Edelbert Spore

 Edelbert got to review his plans and fidget until just after midday.
 A Pudgie arrived and performed the typical round of the airspace.
 It then dropped quickly to ground level where it joined a group of units as they climbed up the trail into the ruin.

 Watching through the Stoneheads, Edelbert could see the stack wore the SDE crest from so long ago.
 The units maintained the white and black color scheme as before.
-All sounds or other colors within the group came only from the Pokedaemons.
+All sounds within the group came only from the Pokedaemons.